DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 --

 ### DDI_EnchantAristide1
-This interaction feels pretty long for
+This interaction takes place in the upgrade room.
+It feels pretty long for an interaction the player MUST go through to get an upgrade.

 # Writing New Dialogue for the Very First Run
 ###